t-brandt/orvara/README.rst

 5. Position angle between the two companions
 6. Astrometric acceleration or proper motion fit to Hipparcos-Gaia Astrometry
 7. A density plot showing the predicted position at a chosen epoch
+8. Astrometry orbit of the companion in a "top-down" view, with inclination set to zero.

 To generate any of these plots, simply set the corresponding parameters under the ``[plotting section]`` in the config.ini file to a boolean variable ``True``.
 If ``False``, a plot would not be produced.